cristianzsh/freki/README.md

 - Community comments.
 - Download samples.

-Check our [wiki](https://github.com/crhenr/freki/wiki) for more details.
+Check our [online documentation](https://crhenr.github.io/freki) for more details.

 Open an [issue](https://github.com/crhenr/freki/issues) to suggest new features.
 All contributions are welcome.